Lobsters back on Chinese menu after Anthony Albanese confirms deal to lift trade embargo

 The Nightly

-China will lift its ban on Australian live lobster exports by the end of the year, Anthony Albanese has confirmed after he met Chinese Premier Li Qiang.
+China will lift its ban on Australian live lobster exports by the end of the year, Prime Minister Anthony Albanese has confirmed after meeting Chinese Premier Li Qiang.

-The Prime Minister announced an agreement to lift the trade embargo after talks with Mr Li on the sidelines of the Association of Southeast Asian Nations summit in Laos on Thursday morning.
+In a diplomatic win for Anthony Albanese, the Prime Minister announced the long-awaited agreement after talks with Chinese Premier Li Qiang on the sidelines of the Association of Southeast Asian Nations (ASEAN) summit in Laos on Thursday.

 Sign up to The Nightly's newsletters.